rust-lang/rfcs/text/0000-std-function-macro.md

    of the line where the closure is defined.
 As closures are not named, coming up with a meaningful name for them automatically is not easily possible.

+ - Nested functions are using the same scheme as closures, but instead of the string `closure` they use their name.
+The line number of the definition is included to prevent ambiguity with multiple nested functions with the same name defined inside the same function.

+   If a nested function defines another nested function, the names are appended to each other and separated by `::`, e.g.
+   `<fn1/definition_line_number_of_fn1::fn2/definition_line_number_of_fn2>`.

 # Drawbacks
 [drawbacks]: #drawbacks